stream-protocol/medusa-plugin-streampay/TO-DO.md

 - [ ] Add logging and monitoring for error tracking.
 - [ ] Enhance security with rate limiting and authentication middleware.
 - [ ] Improve error messages and feedback to users.
+- [ ] Modify folder and file structures for Solana blockchain integration.
+- [ ] Update folder and file names for clarity.
+- [ ] Adjust folder/file permissions as needed.

 ## Bugs